micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/handling_type_memory/index.md

 First of all, since the micro-ROS user is in an embedded C99 environment, it is important to be aware of what messages and ROS 2 types are being used in order to handle memory correctly.

+The micro-ROS type memory handling has changed in the latest micro-ROS Galactic distribution, two approaches are presented in this tutorial: micro-ROS Foxy and micro-ROS Galactic and beyond.

+# micro-ROS Foxy

 By watching the `.msg` or `.srv` of the types used in a micro-ROS application, you can determine the type of each member.
 Currently, the following types are supported:
 - Basic type
 - Array type